Counting and Finding Homomorphisms is Universal for Parameterized Complexity Theory: Introduction

-where $\interred$ denotes interreducibility (sometimes also called equivalence) with respect to parameterized Turing-reductions.\\ The classes~$\mathcal{H}$ and $\mathcal{H'}$ are recursively enumerable and the classes $\mathcal{G}$ and $\mathcal{G'}$ are recursive. \end{theorem} \Cref{ladner_intro} in turn also makes a clear categorization of the problems $\homsprob{\mathcal{H}}{\mathcal{G}}$ into ``easy'' (that is fixed-parameter tractable) and ``hard'' (that is $\W1$-hard or $\#\W1$-hard) cases unlikely: A general partition of the class $\W{1}$ in fixed-parameter tractable and $\W{1}$-complete problems is very unlikely as indicated by Ladner's seminal result~\cite{Ladner75} and its adaptation to the parameterized setting by Downey and Fellows~\cite{DowneyF92ladner}.
+\Cref{ladner_intro} in turn also makes a clear categorization of the problems $\homsprob{\mathcal{H}}{\mathcal{G}}$ into ``easy'' (that is fixed-parameter tractable) and ``hard'' (that is $\W1$-hard or $\#\W1$-hard) cases unlikely: A general partition of the class $\W{1}$ in fixed-parameter tractable and $\W{1}$-complete problems is very unlikely as indicated by Ladner's seminal result~\cite{Ladner75} and its adaptation to the parameterized setting by Downey and Fellows~\cite{DowneyF92ladner}.
 A similar reasoning applies to $\#\W{1}$.

-Note that \cref{ladner_intro}, in particular its consequences for the absence of parameterized dichotomies, are independent from the ``non-dichotomy'' results of~\cite{BodirskyG08} and~\cite{ChenTW08}, which rule out a $\cc{P}$ vs.\ $\cc{NP}$/$\#\cc{P}$ dichotomy for the structurally restricted versions: In \cite{BodirskyG08}, Bodirsky and Grohe prove a $\cc{P}$ vs.\ $\cc{NP}$ non-dichotomy by a modification of Ladners Theorem~\cite{Ladner75}; however, this has no direct implications from neither a parametrized complexity nor a counting complexity point of view.
+Note that \cref{ladner_intro}, in particular its consequences for the absence of parameterized dichotomies, are independent from the ``non-dichotomy'' results of~\cite{BodirskyG08} and~\cite{ChenTW08}, which rule out a $\cc{P}$ vs.\ $\cc{NP}$/$\#\cc{P}$ dichotomy for the structurally restricted versions: In \cite{BodirskyG08}, Bodirsky and Grohe prove a $\cc{P}$ vs.\ $\cc{NP}$ non-dichotomy by a modification of Ladner's Theorem~\cite{Ladner75}; however, this has no direct implications from neither a parameterized complexity nor a counting complexity point of view.
 Independently, in \cite{ChenTW08}, Chen, Thurley, and Weyer proved a similar result also for the counting version and hence obtained a $\cc{P}$ vs. $\#\cc{P}$ non-dichotomy result; again, this has no direct implications for our setting.